On This Page

 Common Mistakes When Measuring UX

-After working on dozens of website projects, I've seen the same measurement mistakes repeat themselves.
-Avoiding these will save you months of wasted effort.
+I've made most of these UX metrics mistakes myself.
+Learning from them will save you months of wasted effort.
 If you need guidance, feel free to discuss your UX goals.

 Tracking too many metrics.
-Twenty metrics on a dashboard means nobody focuses on any of them.
-Ruthlessly prioritize.
-Five well-chosen metrics beat fifty ignored ones.
+Twenty metrics on a dashboard means nobody focuses on anything.
+Pick five that matter.
+Five tracked metrics beat fifty ignored ones.

 Ignoring segmentation.
 Aggregate numbers hide problems.
 Your overall task success rate might look fine, but mobile users on Android might be struggling.
 Always segment by device, browser, traffic source, and user type.

 Measuring once and forgetting.
 UX measurement isn't a one-time audit.
 It's an ongoing practice.
 User behavior changes, new features introduce new friction, and competitors raise the bar.
-Continuous measurement is the only way to stay ahead.
+You need to keep measuring.
+User behavior changes, new features create new friction, and competitors don't stand still.

 Skipping the baseline.
 Without a "before" measurement, you can't prove the impact of your work.
 This is especially common in redesign projects where teams are eager to jump into the new design without documenting current performance.